-The maximum allowed amount may vary depending upon whether the provider is a participating provider, a non-participating provider or other health care provider.
+The maximum allowed amount may vary depending upon whether the provider is a participating provider, a non-participating provider or an other health care provider.
+Services provided by non-participating providers will only be covered for emergency services, urgent care, or with an authorized referral.